Renzo-Olivares/SimpleToDo/README.md

 - I want to avoid having a settings page, why? to keep things as minimal as possible.

 Bugs:
-- edittext title allows for blankspace prevent this, only fill one line
-- return the list in the same order everytime
+- return the list in the same order everytime (related to sql database and temporary commit)
+- stop recyclerview scrolling when no items or less than 12 items are loaded

+other:
+implement room